rhernaus/phaeton/README.md

 ### Tibber dynamic pricing

-When built with the `tibber` feature and `tibber.enabled: true` with a valid `access_token`, Scheduled mode will use Tibber prices to decide whether to enable charging for the current hour.
+When built with the `tibber` feature and `schedule.mode: tibber` with a valid `tibber.access_token`, Scheduled mode will use Tibber prices to decide whether to enable charging for the current hour.
 Without the feature, Tibber-related helpers return stubbed responses.

 - strategy=level: charge on VERY_CHEAP/CHEAP based on `charge_on_*` flags
 - strategy=threshold: charge when current `total` <= `max_price_total`